mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 To install Warewulf on a cluster which is running openSUSE Leap 15.5 or openSUSE Tumbleweed, simpy run:
 ```
-zypper install warewul4
+zypper install warewulf
 ```
 This package seamlessly integrates into a SUSE system and should therefore be preferred over packages provided on Github.

-During the installation the actual network configuration is written to `/etc/warewulf/warewulf.conf`.
+During the installation, the actual network configuration is written to `/etc/warewulf/warewulf.conf`.
 These settings should be verified, as for multi homed hosts a sensible pre-configuration is not always possible.